vidit-me/react-native-jitsi-meet/README.md

 ## Screen Sharing

-Screen sharing is already working by default on Android.
-But on iOS, it requires some extra configuration.
+It is already enabled by default on Android.

-Follow this tutorial for implementation [Screen Sharing iOS](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk#screen-sharing-integration).
+On iOS it requires a few extra steps.
+Set the flag `screenSharingEnabled` to true and follow this tutorial [Screen Sharing iOS](https://jitsi.github.io/handbook/docs/dev-guide/dev-guide-ios-sdk#screen-sharing-integration) to get it working.

 ### Side-note